-- Stories are based on traditional preschool stories like Goldilocks.
+- Stories are based on traditional preschool stories like The Little Red Hen.
 Of course, you can make up your own imaginative variations with these guys as well!
 (For obvious reasons, I don’t sell sets based on copyrighted books.)

 - Counting Sets are a great way to introduce early math concepts to kids in a playful way.
 You can rhyme, chant and sing with these sets–most of them are designed to count either up to five or down from five.

 - Song Sets are based on new and classic preschool songs, are great for building early literacy and language skills, and are just plain cute.

 - Rhyming Sets are FUN ways to get kids engaged, while sneaking in early math and language skills at the same time.

 What Is a Play Mat?

 Play Mats are my child-friendly, portable, and cute version of a flannel board.
 They’re just right for kids to use at home, on the go, or in a classroom.
 They’re intended for flat surfaces like a table, car seat tray, airplane tray, a lap, the floor, etc. You can see a video of a Play Mat (aka Travel Mat–since they’re so great on the go) in action right here.